 This paper takes a fresh look at the midterm loss in German elections and argues that government type is a crucial determinant of midterm loss.
 Using panel regressions on a newly compiled data set covering all state elections during the period 1949–2004, we find that systematic midterm losses occur only when both chambers of the federal legislature (Bundestag and Bundesrat) are controlled by one party or a party coalition.
 Prior research has failed to discover this important regularity.
 These findings lend strong support to electoral balancing models while calling into doubt more traditional explanations of midterm loss.

 - Charles Crabtree, Chris Fariss, and Holger L. Kern.
 2016.
-"Truth replaced by silence: An internet experiment on private censorship in Russia."
+"Truth replaced by silence: An audit experiment on private censorship in Russia."
 Under review.

 - Steven Pfaff, Charles Crabtree, Holger L. Kern, Chris Fariss, and Jason Jones.
 "Religious discrimination in American public schooling: A large-scale audit experiment to assess bias among PK-12 principals."
 Under review.

 - Charles Crabtree, Holger L. Kern, and David Siegel.
 "Cults of personality, preference falsification, and the dictator's dilemma."
 Under review.